+86-159 9860 6917

 What is slope protection with Geocells?

-- Used in embankments, steep slopes, and erosion-prone areas for long-term protection.
+- Applications: Commonly used in embankments, highway slopes, retaining walls, and erosion-prone areas for sustainable and low-maintenance slope stabilization.

 What do you fill geocell with?